 Leoš Janáček Museum

-The Janáček Museum is just off the junction of Smetanova and Kounicova, behind the organ school.
-When I arrived the museum was locked and the curator out for lunch, but someone from the organ school kindly let me in.
-Ten minutes later the curator returned, and proceeded to give me a brilliant 40-minute tour of the two rooms, with a huge amount of interesting detail.
+Getting off the tram at stop Ceska, as in my notes, I found a street map and eventually located the junction of Smetanova and Kounicova, 150 yards away.
+The Janáček Museum is just off this junction, behind the organ school.
+When I arrived it was locked and the curator out for lunch, but someone from the organ school kindly let me in.
+Ten minutes later the curator returned, and she proceeded to give me a brilliant 40-minute tour of the two rooms, with a huge amount of interesting detail.
 There are many small exhibits...

 HIGHLIGHT